Educator Preparation Information

 • The Missouri Advisory Council of Certification for Educators is composed of 25 members to be appointed by the State Board of Education upon recommendation of the commissioner of education.
 Of the 25 members, at least 15 must be active public school classroom teachers.

-• The Missouri Technical Advisory Committee (MoTAC) advises DESE in regard to the technical aspects of assessment processes and instruments related to Educator Preparation in Missouri, including but not limited to validity, reliability, and fairness.
+• Educator Preparation Technical Advisory Committee (EPTAC) advises DESE in regard to the technical aspects of assessment processes and instruments related to Educator Preparation in Missouri, including but not limited to validity, reliability, and fairness.

 Educator Preparation Certification Program Changes